MrSeccubus/jekyll-secinfo/README.md

-# Jekyll Youtube
+# Jekyll Secinfo

-This Jekyll pluging provides a tag that takes a Youtube URL and generates a (responsive) html snippet to embed the video into your site.
+This Jekyll pluging provides a tag and filter that turns references to security related info (currently only CVEs) into clickable links.

 ## Installation